Janine Elizabeth Metallic

 Adrienna Joyce, PhD candidate, Department of Integrated Studies in Education (committee member)

-Kahtehrón:ni Stacey, PhD student, Department of Integrated Studies in Education (committee member)
+Kahtehrón:ni Stacey, PhD candidate, Department of Integrated Studies in Education (committee member)

 Metallic, J. (2019, June).
 Relationality and lived experiences in language revitalization: Blending Indigenous and qualitative methodologies.
 Presented at The Society for Qualitative Inquiry in Psychology, Simmons University, Boston, MA, June 10-11, 2019.